nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 *“Au oui, camarade,”* Jake beamed.
-“I was way, way ovah there after Democracy and them boches, and when I couldn’t find one or the other, I jest turned mah black moon from the A.E.F....
-But you!
+“I was way, way ovah there after Democracy and them boches, and when I couldn’t find one or the other, I jest turned mah black moon from the A.E.F.<span class="three-dots"></span>But you!
 How come you jest plowing through this here stuff lak that?
 I could nevah see no light at all in them print, chappie. *Eh bien.
 Mais vous compris beaucoup.”*